memo-ozdincer/ts-tools/legacy/scripts/killarney/README.md

-# Killarney2 Cluster SLURM Scripts
+# Killarney Cluster SLURM Scripts

-This directory contains SLURM scripts configured for the Killarney cluster, updated to use the refactored runner entrypoints where available.
+This directory contains SLURM scripts configured for the Killarney cluster.

 ## Key Differences from Compute Canada Scripts